-Kim Kardashian Celebrates Cinco With Sisters, Kanye West Deletes All Of His Social Media Accounts
+Kim Kardashian Celebrates Cinco de Mayo With Sisters, Kanye West Deletes All Of His Social Media Accounts

 Kim Kardashian celebrated Cinco de Mayo and the launch of her new children’s clothing line with her sisters in Los Angeles.
-Kanye West was nowhere to be found but he mysteriously deleted all of his social media accounts the same day.
+Kanye West was nowhere to be found, but he mysteriously deleted all of his social media accounts the same day.

 Kim Kardashian, 36, was joined by her mother and manager, Kris Jenner, and her sisters Kourtney and Khloe Kardashian at Casa Vega in Sherman Oaks to celebrate, according to Daily Mail.

-Kim wore a figure-hugging black outfit with her hair worn sleek straight.
+Kim wore a figure-hugging black outfit with her hair worn sleek and straight.
 She flashed some cleavage in a tight, black bodysuit.
 The reality star paired it with black jeans from her sister Khloe’s denim line, Good American Apparel.

 #mphh #MyPopHipHop #AllThatsViral #drake #liluzivert #lilyatchy #lilwayne #meekmill #future #desiigner #alkaline #kodieshane #kodakblack #today #nickiminaj #barackobama #bigsean #champagnepapi #instagram #kyliejenner #kendricklamar #MyPopHipHop#popcaan #paintingpictures #raesremmurd #swaelee #migos #xxxtentacion #21savage #kimkardashian